mozilla/learning-networks/clubs/comms_template/content.md

 # Communications Guidelines and Templates

-*"First comes aesthetics, then logic".* That's what writer Daniel Tammet afirms, and that is the reason behind this tool.
+>*"First comes aesthetics, then logic".* That's what writer Daniel Tammet afirms, and that is the reason behind this tool.
 Here you'll find resources to shape your Club's image and make it appealing!
+Hands-on tools to get you started with your Club's communications.

 ## 1. Name your club